isaiah2k/phase-1-Project/Readme.md

 ### **Step 4:** Run json-server

-**7.** To start managing your habits data, run json-server in your project directory with this command:
+**7.** To start managing your habits data, run json-server in your habit-tracker directory with this command:
    - `json-server db.json`

 ### **Step 5:** Install live-server